Parshas Nitzovim, 5751: The Intrinsic Connection

 Ki Seitze: Adding “the” Mitzvah

-The statement of the Rambam is well-known: every individual should consider that the fate of the world is in his hands.
-By performing a single mitzvah, one person can tilt the scales of judgement and bring salvation to the entire world.
+The ruling of the Rambam is well-known: every individual should consider that the fate of the entire world is in his hands.
+By performing a single mitzvah, one person can tilt the scales of judgement and bring salvation to himself and the world.

 In the Sicha of Ki Seitze 5751, the Rebbe describes how the reward for Mitzvos is, metaphorically, locked in a chest.
 This chest is in the possession of all Jews.*